cki-project/skt-archived/README.md

 skt - sonic kernel testing
 ==========================

-The goal of a project is to provide tools to automatically fetch, build and test specified patches on top of a base tree.
+Skt is a tool for automatically fetching, building, and testing kernel patches published on Patchwork instances.

 Dependencies
 ------------